 If you're the one cheating on your partner or spouse, there'll be important decisions to be made.
 Discover here what might be awaiting you if you're dealing with infidelity.

 Most probably, your partner has defended themselves in the following ways if he or she committed emotional infidelity:

-- "It was harmless, we didn't do anything." (meaning we had no sex, it was an emotional affair and therefore we weren't cheating).
+- “It was harmless, we didn’t anything.” (meaning we didn’t make love, it was an emotional affair and therefore we weren’t cheating).

-- "I have a right to choose and have my own friends."
+- “I have the right to choose and have my own friends.”

 - “I needed someone to offload to – I didn’t want to worry you about things that happen at work or how I’m feeling.”

 If it was more than emotional infidelity and something physical did happen, you might have heard: “It just happened”, attempting to suggest that at no point did they make a choice.

 Chances are your partner has also used irrelevant arguments and blamed you when being challenged, using statements like:

 - “You’re making a mountain out of a molehill.”

 - “You just don’t trust me.”